laurent-martin/ets-to-homeassistant/README.md

 ## Custom method

+If the type of group address is not defined in the ETS project, then the tool cannot guess which group address is e.g. for On/Off, or for dimming value.

-If No building with **Functions** was created in the project, then the tool cannot guess which set of Group Addresses refer to the same HA device.
+If no building with **Functions** was created in the project, then the tool cannot guess which set of Group Addresses refer to the same HA device.

-It is possible to add this information using the third argument (script) which can add missing information, based, for example, on group address name.
+It is possible to add this information using the third argument (custom script) which can add missing information, based, for example, on group address name.

+For example, I used to use a naming convention like: `<room>:<object>:<type>` before using ETS features, and the custom script could guess the missing data type from `<type>`, and then group addresses into devices based on `<room>` and `<object>`.

 The optional post-processing function can modify the analyzed structure: